 6. Minutes of Meetings

 6.1 Minutes of Committee meetings shall be circulated promptly to all members of the Committee and, once agreed, to all members of the Board, unless it would be inappropriate to do so.
+In addition the committee Chair should seek engagement with shareholders on significant matters related to the committee’s areas of responsibility.

 7. Annual General Meeting